jaredboice/daniel-san/README.md

             dateEnd: null,
             specialAdjustments: [
                 { // the moving of process dates should generally come last in the array of adjustments
-                    // the below type is synonymous with POST_PAY
+                    // the below type is synonymous with MOVE_THIS_PROCESS_DATE_BEFORE_THESE_DATES
-                    type: MOVE_THIS_PROCESS_DATE_AFTER_THESE_DATES, // to prepay before the specified dates, use MOVE_THIS_PROCESS_DATE_BEFORE_THESE_DATES or the equivalent constant, PRE_PAY
+                    type: PRE_PAY, // to postpay after the specified dates, use POST_PAY or the equivalent constant, MOVE_THIS_PROCESS_DATE_AFTER_THESE_DATES
-                    dates: ['2019-07-04', '2019-12-25'], // if a processing date falls on one of these dates it rolls over them
+                    dates: ['2019-07-04', '2019-12-25'], // if a processing date falls on one of these dates it will roll back to precede it
-                    weekdays: [SATURDAY, SUNDAY] // weekdays are optional }
+                    weekdays: [SATURDAY, SUNDAY] // weekdays are optional for both PRE_PAY and POST_PAY.
+If falling on a provided weekday, it will roll back to precede it
+                }
             ]
         },